qyaner/tp/docs/DeveloperGuide.md

 - Pros: Prevents invalid operations and provides immediate feedback to the user, helping to correct mistakes.
 - Cons: Additional validation checks add complexity to the code.

-#### Listing all Appointments

-The `list-appointment` command lists all appointment records saved in ToothTracker.

-##### Feature Details

-1. Users would key in `list-appointment`.
-2. All appointment records saved in ToothTracker would be displayed in the appointment list area.

-##### Feature Considerations

-Since `filter-appointment` and `add-appointment` may alter the appointment list displayed, we implemented `list-appointment` so that users can view all the appointments saved in ToothTracker.

 #### Filtering an Appointment